 The world of genetically modified agriculture has become so contentious that a judge ordered Monsanto seedlings to be removed from the soil this week.
-U.S. District Court Judge Jeffrey White issued the ruling after Monsanto ignored his August ruling, which deemed the planting and sale of the company’s “Roundup Ready" sugar beets illegal, due to insufficient environmental review from the USDA.
+U.S. District Court Judge Jeffrey White issued the ruling after Monsanto ignored his August ruling, which deemed the planting and sale of the company’s “Roundup Ready”

 In the earlier case, consumer group Earthjustice claimed that the USDA violated the National Environmental Policy Act when it gave the go-ahead to Monsanto sugar beets in 2005 without preparing an Environmental Impact Statement.
-After White declared the sugar beets illegal, the USDA rushed out permits allowing companies to produce seeds for future Monsanto sugar beet crops--despite the fact that the crops themselves still had not been reviewed.
+After White declared the sugar beets illegal, the USDA rushed out permits allowing companies to produce seeds for future Monsanto sugar beet crops–despite the fact that the crops themselves still had not been reviewed.
 The USDA defended itself in the latest case by arguing that seedlings have no environmental impact because they are separate from the sugar beet crop cycle.

 The Seed Alliance explains:

 The court outlined the many ways in which GE [Genetically Engineered] sugar beets could harm